QuentinRa/blog.quentinra.dev/info/cpp/class/static.md

 [Go back](../index.md#structures-and-classes)

 Static is a modifier used to make a class member, and not a member of each object.
 It means that this member is shared between every instance.
-A static method is called a **function**. **You can't use "this" inside**, and in fact, this is the functions you already know.
+A static method is called a **function**. **You can't use "this" inside**, and in fact, these are the functions you already know.

 <hr class="sl">